Certifying position-momentum entanglement at telecommunication wavelengths: Abstract

 \section{Abstract}

 The successful employment of high-dimensional quantum correlations and its integration in telecommunication infrastructures is vital in cutting-edge quantum technologies for increasing robustness and key generation rate.
 Position-momentum Einstein-Podolsky-Rosen (EPR) entanglement of photon pairs are a promising resource of such high-dimensional quantum correlations.
-Here, we experimentally certify EPR correlations of photon pairs generated by spontaneous parametric down-conversion (SPDC) in a nonlinear crystal with type-0 phase-matching at telecom wavelength for the first time.
+Here, we experimentally certify EPR correlations of photon pairs generated by spontaneous parametric down-conversion (SPDC) in a nonlinear crystal with type-0 phase-matching at telecommunication wavelength for the first time.
 To experimentally observe EPR entanglement, we perform scanning measurements in the near- and far-field planes of the signal and idler modes.
-We certify EPR correlations with high statistical significance of up to 22 standard deviations.
-Furthermore, we determine the attainable Schmidt number of our source to be in the order of $40$, which gives evidence for the the high-dimensional entanglement between the photons.
-Operating at telecom wavelengths around $1550\,$ nm, our source is compatible with today's deployed telecommunication infrastructure, thus paving the way for integrating sources of high-dimensional entanglement into quantum-communication infrastructures.
+We certify EPR correlations with high statistical significance of up to 45 standard deviations.
+Furthermore, we determine the entanglement of formation of our source to be greater than one, indicating a dimensionality of greater than 2.
+Operating at telecommunication wavelengths around $1550\,$ nm, our source is compatible with today's deployed telecommunication infrastructure, thus paving the way for integrating sources of high-dimensional entanglement into quantum-communication infrastructures.